‘Female-led thrillers give us back a quota of our power.’ Rebecca Whitney on why women are so drawn to domestic thrillers

-With the phenomenal success of this year’s The Girl on the Train, which has topped the UK and US bestseller lists, and Gone Girl becoming the 25th bestselling book of all time, it appears our thirst for thrillers goes unabated.
-Why do these page turners have us in their grasp?
+With the phenomenal success of The Girl on the Train, which topped the UK and US bestseller lists, and Gone Girl becoming the 25th bestselling book of all time, it appears our thirst for thrillers goes unabated.
+Why do these page-turners have us in their grasp?
 Are we adrenalin junkies or do these stories satisfy a deeper need?

-The thriller in a domestic setting has a long-standing history with books such as Du Maurier's Rebecca and arguably even Brontë's Jane Eyre, with Jean Rhys’ fantastic reimagining in Wide Sargasso Sea.
-More recently, writers including Barbara Vine, Minette Walters, Sophie Hannah and Elizabeth Haynes have trail-blazed the flawed and complex female lead; it would seem that the success of Gone Girl has merely highlighted this already well-established and much loved sphere, prompting a proliferation of new titles as publishers rush to fill the gap that Flynn's novel has left in its wake.
+The thriller in a domestic setting has a long-standing history with books such as Du Maurier's Rebecca and arguably even Brontë's Jane Eyre, fantastically reimagined in Jean Rhys' Wide Sargasso Sea.
+More recently, writers including Barbara Vine, Minette Walters, Sophie Hannah and Elizabeth Haynes have trail-blazed the flawed and complex female lead; it would seem that the success of Gone Girl merely highlighted this already well-established and much-loved sphere, prompting a proliferation of new titles as publishers rush to fill the gap that Flynn's novel has left in its wake.

 And a great book can offer us respite from a chaotic world.
-As we lose ourselves to the story, the realities of intangible and uncontrollable geopolitics temporarily fades.
+As we lose ourselves in the story, the realities of intangible and uncontrollable geopolitics temporarily fade.
 Some would argue it's easier to be swept away by a thriller than with other forms of literature, as the high-stakes impel us to discover what's always just over the next page.
-Our desire for justice demands we discover who triumphs and who gets their comeuppance, and this delineation between good and evil is often more clear-cut than in other forms of fiction where questions can be left open-ended.
-Crouch writes: “Go to any crime writing festival and you will see many more women readers than men.
+Our desire for justice demands we discover who triumphs and who gets their comeuppance and this delineation between good and evil is often more clear-cut than in other forms of fiction where questions can be left open-ended.
+Crouch writes: ‘Go to any crime writing festival and you will see many more women readers than men.
 My theory is that many women's lives are pretty full and chaotic, with work, caring responsibilities, 80% (still!) of the housework, etc. Crime fiction – particularly the more traditional police procedural/detective story – is all about order being restored to a temporarily disordered world.
-It is very satisfying like that.”
+It is very satisfying like that.’

 It would seem we should enjoy the ride.